 Kay and Don’s food and wine biographies, plus both the Come Home to Cooking story and retained articles that share an ongoing French connection.

 A guided photo tour through every room in the Balcony Gîte, so you can see for yourself what all it includes.

 Particular information about rental inquiries with Amélie Dekker, our professional booking agent and property manager, as well as a descriptive list of Balcony Gîte specifics to help answer all your immediate questions.

 Ready for some good news?

-It’s time to refresh our appetites for life and the pursuit of happiness — one joyful step at a time.
+So now it’s time to refresh our appetites for life and the pursuit of happiness — one joyful step at a time.

-So welcome to a land of birds, bees and blossoms everywhere!
+Welcome to a land of birds, bees and blossoms everywhere!

 Kay Baumhefner is a professional chef, teacher, and culinary consultant, who has played a main role in a number of Sonoma County restaurants as well as her own Come Home to Cooking culinary classes.
 Although cooking remains core to both her essential being and doing, a natural appetite for life in France, and her expanded fresh adventures there in recent years, now compel her to shift her focus to inviting you along to share the experience and find ways to make it your own as well.
 Read Our Story for more information.